General Eisenhower Statue at Eisenhower Presidential Library

 Dwight D. Eisenhower Presidential Library – Abilene Kansas

-Map of route from Manhattan Kansas to La Junta Colorado
+Map with green and beige coloring with blue line for the route from Manhattan Kansas to La Junta Colorado passing through Abilene Kansas

 I left my lovely Airbnb around 9:00 am and headed west.
 After only about an hour on the road, I saw a billboard for the “Eisenhower Presidential Library, Museum and Boyhood Home” in Abilene, Kansas (USA), and couldn’t resist exiting the freeway to check it out.